Solving the Inverse Source Problem in Femtoscopy with a Toy Model: Numerical results

 The source functions fall into four types: the first two are single Gaussians, and the remaining two are Gaussian mixtures.
 This selection allows us to study both standard and more general source shapes.
 Explicitly, the sources are given by $S_1(r,R)$, $S_2(r,R)$ (single Gaussians), and $S_3(r,R)$, $S_4(r,R)$ (mixed Gaussians of the form $wS(r,R_1)+(1-w)S(r,R_2)$, where $w$ is a weighting factor).
 The values of relevant parameters are summarized in Table \,\ref{tab:source_params}.

-To numerically illustrate the inherent ill-posedness of reconstructing the source function from CFs, we begin by applying the standard SVD method without regularization.
+To numerically illustrate the inherent ill-posedness of reconstructing the source function from CFs, we begin by applying the standard SVD method given by Eq.\,(\ref{SVD solution}) without regularization.
 As a representative case, we consider the potential $V_0=-10\,\mathrm{MeV}$ with a $1\%$ uncertainty.
+Preforming an SVD on the corresponding kernel matrix $K$ yields singular values

+which span more than 15 orders of magnitude.
+The resulting condition number of $K$ is therefore extremely large, confirming that the underlying inverse problem is severely ill-conditioned.
 As shown in Fig.\,\ref{fig:No_regularization}, the unregularized reconstructions (red curve) exhibit pronounced unphysical oscillations and deviate significantly from the benchmark (black curve).
 This oscillatory behavior provides direct numerical evidence of the ill-posedness of the inverse problem, indicating that even minor input perturbations can induce substantial instabilities in the solution.
+Critically, this instability is fundamental: it arises irrespective of whether the number of data points is larger, smaller, or equal to the number of source degrees of freedom, and it persists even for continuous input data~\cite{Kirsch_2011,Engl_1996}.
 These results underscore the need to employ the Tikhonov regularization to mitigate numerical artifacts.